bashbaugh/old-personal-site/_posts/2018-12-26-simple-git-guide.md

 `$ git init`

+Git will initialise a folder named `.git` in the root of your project directory.
+Git will story the project history, branches, configuration, etc. in this folder.

 Now we need to set up the remote copy of the project on GitHub.
 Go to [github.com](https://github.com) and click on the little plus icon in the top right.
 Click "new repository."
 Fill out the repo details like in the picture then click "create repository"